 We measured and cut two even lengths of canvas, with plans to sow them together.
 The seam would lie over the top of the boom.
 Our friend Kay taught us how to make a French seam.

 We overlapped the two pieces of canvas on the floor, aligning them perfectly, and used a stapler to secure them together.
 The staples were fixed a short distance away from the place where we'd planned to run our stitches.
 We stitched the two together with our friend's sewing machine.
 We used uv-resistant sail thread left over from when we repaired our headsail cover.

-To keep the outer edges from unraveling we made a seam about 2 in wide all around.
+To keep the outer edges from unraveling we made a seam about all around.
 Using the same technique with the iron, we folded it over, and ran the iron overtop to keep the fold down before stitching it.
 The seam in the middle of the tent with the outer seam had now become very thick, their machine couldn't handle it so we skipped it and finished it by hand with a sewing awl.

 The above photo is the main seam, laying over the boom.
 The end is folded over to show the underside.

 We bought 4 bronze rings and some nylon webbing and stitched it onto the four corners.

 We're wondering if it wouldn't be better to add 3 strands of webbing instead of one to spread out the weight.
 We'll test this and see if there's any stress.

 We cut 4 ropes to size, passed them through each ring to secure the tent to various points along the boat.

 21.12.20.
 We added two extra lenghts of webbing and rings to each side of the boom tent, so there are now 6 in total (3 per side).
 The tent wasn't taut enough with 4, and caught into the wind—especially on windy winter days.
 The canvas is indeed weatherproof, rain pearls and slides right off.
 We are very happy with our choice.